Ame-Build/Ame-Bus-Doc/src/content/docs/core_concepts/layer.md

 title: Layer
 ---

-A Layer is a crucial component in Ame Bus that wraps around a Processor, enabling middleware-like functionality.
+A Layer is a crucial component in Shizuku that wraps around a Processor, enabling middleware-like functionality.
 It provides a clean way to handle cross-cutting concerns by intercepting and potentially modifying both the input and output of a Processor.

 Conceptually, a Layer is a monad transformer that can perform operations before and after the execution of a Processor, without the Processor needing to be aware of these operations.
 This allows for a clear separation between business logic (in Processors) and cross-cutting concerns (in Layers).